 Step 2: Now, we need to select the cell or cell range that contains the first data to compare.
 To do this, you can either click on the cell, and Google Sheets will automatically add the contents of the cells, or you can write the cell address manually.
 In the case of our example, it’s B2.

-Step 3: Now, we need to add the comparison operator into the formula.
-You can simply do this by adding the Less Than symbol “<” followed by the Greater Than symbol “>”, which should look like “<>.”
+Step 3: Now, we need to add the comparison operator to the formula.
+You can simply do this by adding the Less Than symbol (<) followed by the Greater Than symbol (>), which should look like “<>.”

-Step 4: You have to write the value or the cell address to which you want the first value to be compared.
 In this example, we will compare the cells to see whether the cell value is not equal to B. For this, we will write B inside quotation marks.
 However, you can also use a cell address that contains a value compared with the value.

-Step 5: Press Enter to activate the formula.
+Step 5: Press “Enter” to activate the formula.

-Step 6 (optional): If you have more cells you want to evaluate, select them by clicking on the cell and then dragging on the blue square at the bottom right of the box.
+Step 6 (Optional): If you have more cells you want to evaluate, select them by clicking on the cell and then dragging on the blue square at the bottom right of the box.
 The formula will automatically apply to all the cells.

-Not Equal Formula for Area Comparison
+Google Sheets Not Equal To Formula for Area Comparison

 We can use the not equal symbol to compare the results of formulas rather than executing the formulas first and then using the not equal formula to compare.